-In the face of a fierce lobbying campaign, the U.S. Labor Department backed down in 2010 from a sweeping proposal to change how broker-dealers and investment advisers render advice on retirement accounts.
+In the face of a fierce lobbying campaign, the Department of Labor backed down in 2010 from a sweeping proposal to change how broker-dealers and investment advisors render advice on retirement accounts.

 Investment advisory groups and business advocates have lined up to challenge the rule, which was finalized earlier this year.
 The court fight has three fronts, with lawsuits pending in Washington, Texas and Kansas federal district courts.

 The suit in Washington, brought by the National Association for Fixed Annuities, seeks a preliminary injunction to block the fiduciary rule, and also alleges the DOL rule is invalid on grounds that the agency exceeded its authority to regulate IRAs and that it improperly categorizes insurance agents as fiduciaries.